Appdynamics/ssl-certificate-monitoring-extension/README.md

 2. Verify Machine Agent Data: Please start the Machine Agent without the extension and make sure that it reports data.
    Verify that the machine agent status is UP and it is reporting Hardware Metrics.

-3. config.yml:Validate the file here. http://www.yamllint.com/
+3. config.yml: Validate the file [here](https://jsonformatter.org/yaml-validator).

-4. The config cannot be null :
-   This usually happens when on a windows machine in monitor.xml you give config.yml file path with linux file path separator `/`.
+4. The config cannot be null: This usually happens when on a windows machine in monitor.xml you give config.yml file path with linux file path separator `/`.
 Use Windows file path separator `\` e.g. `monitors\SSLMonitor\config.yml`.
 On Windows, please specify absolute file path.

 5. Metric Limit: Please start the machine agent with the argument -Dappdynamics.agent.maxMetrics=5000 if there is a metric limit reached error in the logs.
 If you don't see the expected metrics, this could be the cause.